-I haven’t written a post in a few weeks as I’ve been working on my thesis (submitted & graded – 100% finally done with my Master’s) as well as preparing for the convention.
+I haven’t written a post in a few weeks as I’ve been working on my thesis (submitted & graded, I’m now 100% done with my Master’s) as well as preparing for the convention.

-Leaving the family is never fun, but our families are not our mission and there are times where we must separate what we want to do from what we have to do.
+Leaving the family is never fun, but our families are not our mission as men and there are times where we must separate what we want to do from what we have to do.

 I had to attend this; writing, speaking, and helping other men learn how to better help themselves is my mission in life and there are times where it conflicts with my responsibilities as a husband and father.